TritonDataCenter/rfd/rfd/0065/README.md

 To verify the final object is correct, `mako-finalize` will at the least need the number of bytes the final object will be as input, to differentiate between a partially written object or a completed one.
 To provide additional protection against data corruption, the client can also optionally provide an md5sum of the object and/or the individual parts.
 If any of these sums don't match, the operation returns an error.

-The function signature for this operation will look something like the following:
+The API for `mako-finalize` will consist of an HTTP POST to the path `/mpu/v<version number>/commit`, with a JSON blob in the body of the request that has the following structure:

 ```
-mako-finalize(uploadId, account, objectId, nbytes, parts[], objectMD5) -> md5sum
+{
+	"version": <version number of MPU API (currently version 1)>,
+	"nbytes": <integer size in bytes>,
+	"account": <string uuid of account>,
+	"objectId": <string uuid of output file>,
+	"parts": <JSON array of string part uuids>
+}
 ```

-where the inputs are:
-* `uploadId`: unique upload ID corresponding to the upload
-* `account`: account doing the upload
-* `objectId`: unique identifier for the object at `$OBJECT_PATH`
-* `nbytes`: number of bytes the file should be
-* `parts`: an array of object IDs corresponding to the parts of the upload
-* `objectMD5`: optional, md5sum of the final object

 In pseudocode, `mako-finalize` does the following steps: